varoun-factorlabs/VARQNet/README.md

 ## The Team
 - **Varoun Hanooman**
-  - Google / YouTube Lead Engineer @doodles
+  - Google / YouTube (AI/ML), Lead Engineer @doodles based in Trinidad and Tobago

 - **Mark Pereira**
-  - Fintech / Blockchain Leader in Trinidad and Tobago
+  - Zed Labs, CEO, Fintech / Blockchain Developer based in Trinidad and Tobago

-- **Zed Labs, CEO**
-  - 5-time ETH hackathon winner

 ## The Problem
 Emerging markets face difficulties in going "on-chain" due to: